shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 In this task, you will perform the following changes to the form:

-- change tab properties
+- Change tab properties
-- insert the Timeline control
+- Insert the Timeline control
-- restrict the activities available on the Timeline
+- Restrict the activities available on the Timeline

 1. Select **Tree view** on the left-hand side of the form designer.